mark-mcdermott/drivetracks-wip-nuxt3/README.md

   - click `Policies` in the left sidebar under Access Management
   - in the searchbar under Policies, type `app-s3-user-policy` -> click `app-s3-user-policy` under Policy Name
   - click Edit towards the top right
-  - in the Policy Editor text editor area, in the line `"Resource": "arn:aws:s3:::bucketname"` replace `bucketname` with your bucket name in your `aws-creds.txt` file
+  - in the Policy Editor text editor area, in the line `"Resource": "arn:aws:s3:::bucketname"` replace `bucketname` with your bucket name in your `aws-details.txt` file
   - click Next towards the bottom right
   - click Save Changes towards the bottom right
 - we're now done with our S3 setup and our AWS dashboard, at least for now.
 So let's go back to our terminal where we're building out our rails backend